iphipps/eng-exercise/DEVELOPING.md

 - Thursday 3/2 -- Grooming the tasks for the next sprint
 - Tuesday 3/7 -- Demo, Retro and Planning, in that order (i.e. the big meeting day).

 This schedule gives the team lots of flexibility.
 It allows for large blocks of uninterrupted time, or for ad hoc chats / pair programming sessions.
-In my experience, it is the schedule that allows for a team's most enjoyment and greatest sense of accomplishment.
+In my experience, it is this schedule that allows for a team's most enjoyment and greatest sense of accomplishment.

 ### Ceremonies

 #### Roadmap planning

 Product and some of the development team(s) should meet to discuss roadmap periodically and more frequently early stage.
-Developers should know the product vision, the value the product intends to provide its users and the map on how to get there.
+Developers should know the product vision, the value that the product intends to provide its users and the map on how to get there.
 Roadmap planning is a team activity.
 Product develops the plan, the team at large interprets and provides feedback.
 The roadmap is a living document.

 #### Grooming and Planning

 Product, development and design should groom large bodies of work into smaller tasks.
 The required granularity depends on the team's preference, but at a minimum, each task should be achievable by one person.
 Teams should communicate the level of effort or complexity to product, and that metric should be agreed upon and memorialized for reference from sprint to sprint. e.g. t-shirt sizes, or story points, or even hard vs easy.
-Some level of analysis is helpful at this stage.
+High level analysis of tasks is helpful at this stage.
 Grooming is slower than planning, and in a sense, it never ends.
 Grooming tasks can be accomplished async, ad hoc between interested parties, or in a scheduled meeting, It depends on the task, and whether everyone feels as if it has enough definition to be worked on.

 At sprint planning, all of the tasks that product intends to prioritize are accepted by design and engineering teams as part of the body of work for the upcoming sprint.
-Because the team at large groomed tasks, everyone has a good idea on how complicated each task is, its goal and value to the end user.
+Because the team at large already groomed these tasks, everyone has a good idea on how complicated each task is, its goal and value to the end user.
 The sprint begins as soon as planning ends.

 #### Code reviews

 All code should be reviewed by colleagues.
-This has the benefit of catching mistakes, enforcing code quality, addressing nits, code smells, logic problems, and making sure that the team knows what code is in it's repository.
+This has the benefit of catching mistakes, enforcing code quality, addressing nits, code smells, logic problems, and making sure that the team knows what code is in its repository.
 As soon as one engineer accepts the pull request, it becomes the team's code.
 Code reviews should be conducted in a reasonable amount of time, a business day or less seems reasonable. [google has a great document describing code review standards](https://google.github.io/eng-practices/review/reviewer/standard.html)

 #### Daily Standups